When You Don’t Have the Time to Construct a Banquette, Go for a Kitchen Sofa

 We may earn revenue from the products available on this page and participate in affiliate programs.

-The kitchen may seem an unusual spot for a sofa, but, really, why should the living room get all of the sumptuous seating in the house?
-Nestling a cozy couch up to your dining room table encourages guests to relax and linger during long dinner parties, provides a comfy spot to sip a cup of coffee, and can fit more people than individual chairs.
+Why should the living room get all of the sumptuous seating in the house?
+The kitchen may seem like an unusual spot for a sofa, but, really, nestling a cozy couch up to your dining table encourages guests to relax and linger during long dinner parties, provides a comfy spot to sip a cup of coffee, and can fit more people than individual chairs.
 It’s also an economical choice: There is no contractor involved, so you’ll save time and money on the custom construction (and headaches) needed for a complicated built-in.

 We know what you’re thinking: stains.
 But performance fabrics have come a long way in the past several years, offering superior resistance against spills and incredible softness.
 (Seriously!
 Knock over a glass of red wine on solution-dyed acrylic and watch it bead up and roll off.)
 Performance fabrics are also bacteria resistant and come in a broad range of styles and colors.
 One last piece of advice: We suggest a single cushion for a cleaner, more modern look—and less little nooks for crumbs to fall into.
 Still, there are a few things to keep in mind when choosing a kitchen sofa.
 Here’s what you need to consider before buying.